-- Traditional pull-outs: These are traditional sofa models that feature full- or queen-size mattresses.
+These are traditional sofa models that feature full- or queen-size mattresses.
 They’re designed primarily for sitting, so the cushions are usually comfortable.
 And with the right mattress (more on that later), you can sleep pretty comfortably, too.
 But beware of pull-outs with very thin mattresses, which won’t offer enough cushioning to protect against the bed’s metal bars.
-Also, these guys are on the expensive side, with most quality models starting at around $1,000.
+Also, these guys are on the expensive side, with most high-quality mattress models starting at around $1,000.

 Which Mattress Works Best?

-The mattress is the most important part of your sofa bed, bar none.
+The mattress is the most important part of your sofa bed or sleeper sofa, bar none.
 Since sofa bed mattresses are thinner and designed fold up, know that none of them are going to be as cozy as an actual bed mattress.
 Still, it goes without saying that you want to pick the one that feels the most comfortable.